openbmc/hiomapd/Documentation/mbox_protocol.md

 ## Building

-The autotools of this requires the autoconf-archive package for your system
+The Autotools of this requires the autoconf-archive package for your system

 ## The Hardware